btotr/metromap/readme.md

 # prerequisite
 - Topbraid Composer
-- copy the content from the html folder to server.topbraidlive.org/system-applications/server.www/build/ (if you not working locally you have to depoy those files as-well)
+- copy the content from the html folder to server.topbraidlive.org/system-applications/server.www/build/ (if you not working locally you have to deploy those files as-well)

 # usage